apinf/login-parameter-configuration/README.md

 When Admin User empties the parameter values in login platforms page and saves it, the values are removed from both collections.

 Note!
-When configuration parameters are removed from a OAuth service, they can be added either by using log_in page or Login Platforms page.
+When configuration parameters are removed from a OAuth service, they can be added either by using Sign_in page or Login Platforms page.

 Adding configuration parameters
 -------------------------------

-Admin User can add configuration parameter values using login platforms page.
+Admin User can add configuration parameter values using Login platforms page.

 When added values are saved, they are stored in both databases.